Al-Nafuur/United-Carts-of-Atari/README.md

 The response of the backend should also be a "Content-Type: application/octet-stream" and the response-body should contain the payload and the first byte of the response should be the length of the payload, so "Content-Length" is payload + 1 byte.
 This is a workaround, because we don't have enough time in the emulator routine to analyse the "Content-Length" header of the response.

+The assembler code for an example online clock application (PlusClock) and the associated PHP backend is in the examples directory.

 These definitions may change in the future (depending on the suggestions of experienced VCS Programmer).

 The PlusROM emulation routine has been ported to [javatari.js](https://javatari.org/) and your homebrew PlusROMs can be tested [here](https://pluscart.firmaplus.de/javatari/index.html)